Quality-Aware Image-Text Alignment for Opinion-Unaware Image Quality Assessment: Additional Experimental Results

 \subsection{Inference Time}

-As detailed in \cref{sec:training_strategy}, we do not finetune CLIP's text encoder.
+As detailed in Sec.
+3.3, we do not finetune CLIP's text encoder.
 Consequently, we need to compute the text features of the antonym prompts only once, and we can employ them both for training and inference.
 Therefore, at inference time, \method has the same computational cost as an image-encoder-only model with a ResNet50 backbone.

 To validate this, we compare the average inference time of our model with that of the supervised baselines on the \koniq dataset \cite{hosu2020koniq10k}, which comprises 10K $1024\times768$px images.
 We conduct the experiments on an NVIDIA RTX 2080Ti GPU.
 We report the results in \cref{tab:inference_time}.
 As expected, \method has a similar inference time to models based solely on ResNet50, such as CLIP-IQA$^{+}$, LIQE, CONTRIQUE, and ARNIQA.
-Note that CONTRIQUE and ARNIQA employ the full- and half-scale input image to compute the final quality score, and thus are more computationally expensive.
+Note that CONTRIQUE and ARNIQA employ the full- and half-scale versions of the input image to compute the final quality score, and thus are more computationally expensive.
 Moreover, our model is faster than methods based on two encoders, namely GRepQ and Re-IQA.
-Notably, Re-IQA, like \method, is designed for real-world IQA.
-This outcome demonstrates the efficiency and applicability of our approach in real-world scenarios.
+This outcome demonstrates the efficiency and applicability of \method in real-world scenarios.